Warrior Diet: Your Solution to a Healthy Weight Loss

 Easing into the diet

-- You can drink coffee, tea, water, and some milk throughout the day in all the phases of this diet.
+- You can drink coffee, tea (should be sugarless and low in cream), water, and some milk throughout the day in all the phases of this diet.

 - You will start by reducing the amount of food you eat during the 20-hour period that will be your fast.
 Eat less every day, and when you do, restrict yourself to dairy, hard-boiled eggs, raw fruits and vegetables, clear broth, and veggie juices.